WinnyDrancourt/week_9_day_1/README.md

 ### Functionnality 1-bis :

-- Add a compter to this first funcntionnality
+- Add a compter to this first functionnality
 ---
 ## Functionnality 2 :